In closing ads, both parties gravitate to familiar messaging

 That’s enough to fill up any Republican boogeymen-themed bingo board.

-The messaging is also apparent in more targeted attacks, like this new take from the NRCC in Michigan’s 8th Congressional district that argues that “liberal extremists [are] tearing America apart."
-The ad goes on to say, "that's why Nancy Pelosi and her allies are spending millions to force [Democrat Elissa] Slotkin on Michigan.”
+The messaging is also apparent in more targeted attacks, like this new take from the National Republican Congressional Committee in Michigan’s 8th Congressional District that argues that “liberal extremists [are] tearing America apart."
+Republican Rep. Mike Bishop is seeking re-election, and the ad takes a shot at his challenger, Elissa Slotkin, by saying, "That's why Nancy Pelosi and her allies are spending millions to force Slotkin on Michigan.”

 Steve Kornacki dives into early voting patterns in key midterm statesOct.
 25, 201820:32

-Even in a race famous for one of its candidates’ acts of violence — Montana’s at-large district, where Republican Rep. Greg Gianforte plead guilty of assaulting a reporter last year — there’s no shying away from similar rhetoric.
+Even in a race famous for one of its candidates’ acts of violence — Montana’s at-large district, where Republican Rep. Greg Gianforte pleaded guilty to assaulting a reporter last year — there’s no shying away from similar language.
 Gianforte’s latest ad links black-clad agitators breaking glass to Pelosi’s “liberal mob.”

 While Republicans are deploying a harder-edged version of their anti-Pelosi messaging as they make their final sale, Democrats are leaning on their old standby of health care.